VC-MIPI-modules/vc_mipi_demo/README.md

 ```

 ## Image streaming to a framebuffer
 If you have a display attached and a kernel with framebuffer support, you can get a better image output by streaming it to the framebuffer.
-Suppress the default ASCII art output with -a and active the framebuffer output with ```-f```.
+Suppress the default ASCII art output with ```-a``` and activate the framebuffer output with ```-f```.
 ```
   # ./vcmipidemo -af -s 1000 -g 10
 ```